PRECISE/SMEDL/README.md

 The canonical repository for this project is located on the [PRECISE GitLab](https://gitlab.precise.seas.upenn.edu/pgebhard/smedl).

+## JSON format of the message

+{
+  "name" : "messageId",
+  "fmt_version" : "format version",
+  "params": {
+              "v1" : value1,
+	      "v2" : value2,
+	      ...
+  }
+}

+Field "params" is optional when there is no attribute in the event.
+Names in the "params" field are "v"+index.

 At the moment, this is an internal repository, so please contact [Peter Gebhard](pgeb@seas.upenn.edu) for access.